MohanasundaramA/Hate_Speech_Detection/README.md

 - XGBoost Classifier
   + Accuracy = 89.79%

-After tuning the best model (AdaBoost), model accuracy increases to 95.6%
+After tuning the best model (AdaBoost), model accuracy increases to 95.6%.

 ## Results
-With the balanced dataset, at a baseline accuracy of 78%, the best models (Random Forest, Logistic Regression, and SVM) improved accuracy to around 92%.
-In terms of other metrics, they exhibited the highest F1 scores at around 87-88%, but do not have the highest recall or precision scores.
-They also have the highest ROC-AUC scores at around 96% and PR-AUC scores at around 95%.
-The model we have trained is a little over fitting the training data but we can handle this by using different regularization techniques.
-But still, we had achieved 90% accuracy on the validation data.
-Different machine learning models have different strengths that make some better than others for certain tasks such as detecting hate speech.
-Some models are more accurate while others are more efficient.
-It is important to use different models and compare their performance in order to find the best one for hate speech detection.
+Different machine learning models have different strengths that make some better than others for certain tasks, such as detecting hate speech.
+Some models are more accurate, while others are more efficient.
+It is important to use different models and compare their performances in order to find the best one for hate speech detection.
+The model we have trained is a little overfit to the training data, but we can handle this by using different regularisation techniques.
+But still, we had achieved 95% accuracy on the validation data.